top of page

 Hyde Park

-Being able to walk around in Hyde Park after work, spending time in Regent's Park and walking around the canal over the weekend, watching the peacocks in Holland Park and the reindeers in Richmond Park are my favorite city activities.
+Being able to walk around in Hyde Park after work, spending time in Regent's Park and walking around the canal over the weekend, watching the peacocks in Holland Park and the deers in Richmond Park are my favourite city activities.
 When the weather is nice outside, it's "picnic" time for Londoners, to sunbathe and go for a jog in the park.
 The intertwining of city life and nature makes London extra livable.

 There are many squirrels in the parks.
 It is impossible to see stray cats and dogs around.
-Instead, you can see lots of ducks, swans, pelicans and LOTS of pigeons.
+Instead, you can see lots of ducks, swans, pelicans, and LOTS of pigeons.
 Don't be surprised if you see pigeons even at the train stations: They chase for food around.
 Funny enough, they almost hit my head once while flying around inside, such weirdos!

 Also...
 There are foxes - everywhere!
 They usually come out at night and dig up the garbage of the houses.
-When I hear a bin rolling at night or the garbage bag torn apart when I leave the flat in the morning, I immediately think of them...
+When I hear a bin rolling at night or see the garbage bag torn apart when I leave the flat in the morning, I immediately think of them...
 (No, YOU are freaking out, not me!)

 WEATHER: NOT CHRONICALLY CLOUDY BUT A BIT UNSTABLE

-That famous "cloudy grey weather with a rare sunshine" is not really frequent..
-We spent the summer of 2018 in parks under the sun, I even got sunburnt!
+That famous "cloudy grey weather with a rare sunshine" is not really frequent.
+We spent the summer of 2018 in parks under the sun; I even got sunburnt!
 They said that there has never been a summer like this before, so fingers crossed for future summers.
-The worst part when it's hot is that most places do not have air-conditioning, as the country is not used to the heatwave - so be prepared for a literal "meltdown".
+The worst part when it's hot is that most places do not have air-conditioning, as the country is not used to the heatwave—so be prepared for a literal "meltdown".

 TRANSPORTATION: TO THE LEFT, TO THE LEFT!

 Left-hand traffic.
 Yes, it seems strange at first, but somehow you get used to it.
 Not only in the traffic, but people walk on the left side as well, so it becomes a normal street routine (I struggle walking on the right when I travel abroad now...)
-In some ultra-touristy places, like Piccadilly, there are signs around like "Walk on the right" though, assuming to avoid confusion and people crashing in each other!
+In some ultra-touristy places, like Piccadilly, there are signs around like "Walk on the right" though, aiming to avoid confusion and people crashing into each other!

 FOOD: BRITISH CUISINE?
 WHAT IS THAT?!